JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 God is both our source and our destiny.
 We have relative free will within prescribed finite limits.
 God is the author of history, and we are the players and, in a sense, coauthors, as the storyline twists and turns according to our temporal decisions.
 The progressions toward destiny, even final destiny, are played out in universe ages, planetary mortal epochs, the march of civilization, and the lives of nations, churches, organizations, families, and individuals.

 I would even go so far as to say that our personal and group history is, in a way, predestined.
-That is an interesting, rare word that appears in the Revelation [110:2.1] (P. 1204).
+That is an interesting, rare word that appears in the Revelation [[UB 110:2.1](/en/The_Urantia_Book/110#p2_1)].
 Our Adjusters begin their work with a foreordained plan for our ideal lives.
 It is our choice to accept or reject any or all of the plan.
 Is it possible that our Urantia community under seraphic supervision also has a model plan?

 Generational Theory is a starting point for considering this idea.
 The goal of a good historian must be to make astute observations of the patterns of history.
 By making such inquiries, we can better understand our past, present, and potential future within the fabric—the warp and woof—of the material and the spiritual.
 This is the substance of our evolving lives, both individual and group, in our finite universe experience.